• Skip to primary navigation

 The Good

 The Compactness: The MSR PocketRocket 2 is compact enough to fit into an MSR Titan Titanium Kettle with an 8 oz fuel canister and a bandana (for pot cleaning).
 It’s not the smallest/most compact stove out there, but it’s pretty close.
-The three arms fold down and sit flush next to the base of the stove and the regulator folds around the base (or up next to the arms).
+The three arms fold down and sit flush next to the stove’s base, and the regulator folds around the base (or up next to the arms).
 It comes with a hard plastic case as well which the stove fits nicely into.

-The Fuel: Fuel for the PocketRocket 2 is easy to find both in the United States and abroad (I know this because I’ve had to ditch many a fuel can at the airport – you can’t fly with them).
-It uses isobutane-propane fuel canisters which self seal and screw onto and off of the stove.
+The Fuel: Fuel for the PocketRocket 2 is easy to find in the United States and abroad (I know this because I’ve had to ditch many a fuel can at the airport – you can’t fly with them).
+It uses isobutane-propane fuel canisters, which self-seal and screw onto and off of the stove.
 Isobutane-propane fuel canisters are available in three sizes – 4 oz, 8 oz, and 16 oz.
-You probably won’t need a 16 oz for backpacking (I keep one for car camping); I usually bring a 4 oz for just myself.
+You probably won’t need a 16 oz for backpacking (I keep one for car camping); I usually bring a 4 oz for myself.

 The Okay